Full Code

 if len(chat_ctx.items) > self.chat_log_index:

-self.chat_log_index : len(chat_ctx.items) - 1
+new_messages = chat_ctx.items[self.chat_log_index : len(chat_ctx.items) - 1]

-if len(need_to_update):
+if len(new_messages):

-b = ChatBlob(
+blob = ChatBlob(

 messages=[

-for m in need_to_update
+for m in new_messages

 if m.role in ["user", "assistant"]